Samsung/kv2streamer/README.md

   2. Install glfw: http://www.glfw.org/
   3. Run the sample application.
 You should be able to see live camera image (color, depth, skeleton, etc.) from the server.

-If you decide to create a new projects on codelite from scratch, you must do the steps described above, PLUS you have to link to the following libraries:  libGL, libglfw.
+If you decide to create a new projects on codelite from scratch, you must do the steps described above, PLUS you have to link to the following libraries:  `libGL`, `libglfw`, and include the following header files: `#include <GLFW/glfw3.h>`.

+Important note: to run the executable, open the terminal, then:

+  1. Navigate to the executable director: usually /Debug
+  2. Run the following once: $ export LD_LIBRARY_PATH="/usr/local/lib"
+  3. Run the executable: $ ./kv2clientApplication

 ---
 # Summary